jianqiuhuang/CaesarDecrypt/caesarCipher/README.txt

 Due Date: OCTOBER 8, 2015
 Submission Date: OCTOBER 8, 2015
-Grace Period Used This Project: N/A
+Grace Period Used This Project: Seven days
-Grace Period Remaining: N/A
+Grace Period Remaining: Seven days
 Author(s): JIANQIU HUANG AND BRANDON FOO e-mail(s): JHUANG86@BINGHAMTON.EDU AND ...

 PURPOSE:

-  This program is designed to decrypt Cipher text file using the multi-threading approach
+  This program is designed to decrypt Cipher text from input file using multi-threading approach Input and output file need be located in the top directory which is the same directory as this README text file

 PERCENT COMPLETE: